gonzal0lguin/gonzal0lguin.github.io/_posts/2024-01-27-path-sampling.md

 ## Uniform sampling

-For all the examples a detached node of navfn is used to obtain the global paths in a pre-mapped environment.
+For all the examples, a detached node of navfn is used to obtain the global paths in a pre-mapped environment.
 The paths can be obtained using the service call to `/navfn/make_plan` with type `MakeNavPlan`.

 The first approach is quite simple, the obtained path length $L_p$ is calculated by summing the euclidean distance between consecutive waypoints as follows: